knhcr/sd-webui-prompt-cards-manager/README.md

 -----------------------------------------------------------------------------------------------------------------------------
 ## Update History
 * 2025/03/20
-  - Added Resolution Slider and CNet checkbox
+  - Added Resolution Slider and CNet checkbox to mini gallery
   - Added shortcut key for saving with `Ctrl-S` at Card Edit page.
 (Optional)

 * 2025/03/19